typegoose/mongodb-memory-server/README.md

 - having an `/etc/*-release` file that is compliant to the [OS-Release Spec](https://www.freedesktop.org/software/systemd/man/os-release.html) (and does not include `lsb`)
 - manually specify which version & system should be used

+On Linux, you will also need `libcurl4`.
+This will probably only be an issue on "slim" Docker images.

 ### Choose the Correct Package

 [Choose the right package for the task](https://nodkz.github.io/mongodb-memory-server/docs/guides/quick-start-guide#choose-the-right-package)